seg1129/GroceryShopping/README.md

   * go to the file path of main.go in API and use the following command: `go run main.go`

 ## Setup UserInterface
-  * go into UserInterface and use the following command `npm start`
+  * go into UserInterface and use the following command to install all required packages `npm install`
+  * Start application `npm start`